CedricLeon/Survey_RS-ML-FPGA/Methodological_decisions.md

 ## FPGA: Choices Made
 ***
 5 out of 46 articles used several FPGA boards.
-In each of these articles, one of the FPGAs was used for more experiments, and the authors reported more results.Therefore, we reported the most used board.
+In each of these articles, one of the FPGAs was used for more experiments, and the authors reported more results.
+Therefore, we reported the most used board.
 For example, in Table~\ref{table:rs-ml_taxonomy}, we report only the ZC106 and not the KU060 of \cite{rapuanoFPGAbasedHardwareAccelerator2021a}.
 This is also because the Zynq US+ family is more common than the Kintex US.
 All FPGAs used in the studies are plotted in Figure~\ref{fig:fpga_distribution}.